What is a SIPOC?

 - Meltdown chocolate blocks in warmers

-- Add ingredients into the chocolate paste
+- Add ingredients to the chocolate paste

 - Temper verification